tl2cents/RSA-PEM-Reconstructor/README.md

-A toolkit for reconstructing the RSA private key from a corrupted pem file.
-The toolkit is written in pure Python and uses the sage-based library for the RSA key reconstruction.
-Also, I include a modified version of the open source `C++` project [Reconstructing RSA Private Keys from Random Key Bits](https://hovav.net/ucsd/papers/hs09.html) in [rsa-bits](./rsa-bits/) which is easy to use with the scripts provided.
+A toolkit for reconstructing RSA private keys from corrupted PEM files.
+This toolkit is implemented in pure Python and leverages a SageMath-based library for RSA key reconstruction.
+Additionally, it includes a modified version of the open-source C++ project [*Reconstructing RSA Private Keys from Random Key Bits*](https://hovav.net/ucsd/papers/hs09.html) (located in the [`rsa-bits`](./rsa-bits/) directory), integrated for ease of use via the provided Python scripts.

-Before using the toolkit, the corrupted pem file must contains the complete information of the rsa public key i.e. the modulus `n` and the public exponent `e`.
-If not, we must fix the corrupted pem file first with public key information first.
+Before using the toolkit, the corrupted PEM file must contain the full RSA public key information—specifically, the modulus `n` and the public exponent `e`.
+If this information is missing or corrupted, the PEM file must first be repaired to include a valid public key.

 ## Structure